-Off-road tours are the specialty of Grand Canyon Jeep Tours and Safaris, and their rugged-looking vehicles reflect that focus.
-Tours here are from 1.5-4.5 hours long and include the Rim Trail, American Indian petroglyphs, sunset drives, an 80-foot fire lookout tower and a wildlife photo "expedition."
+Off-road tours are the specialty of Buck Wild Hummer Tours, and their rugged-looking vehicles reflect that focus.
+Tours are 2 hours long and include information about the canyon, its history and the people who lived there

 If your vision of transport in the rugged reaches of the Grand Canyon tend more toward four legs than two wheels, mule rides are available through the park concessionaire, Xanterra.
 The regular mule ride starts from the rim of the Grand Canyon, down Bright Angel Trail and across the river to Phantom Ranch at the bottom of the canyon.
 The ride usually includes dinner, overnight lodging, and breakfast at the ranch.
 This popular journey requires advance reservations—up to 15 months in some cases.
 Shorter mule rides are offered throughout most of the year, and they travel through the forest near the canyon's rim.